gabriquaranta/SPIKING-MOGONET-multiomics-breast-cancer-classification/README.md

 - `dumpdrawer/`: folder containing initial testing codes and files to get accustomed to the material.
 - `MOGONET/`: folder containing original MOGONET implementation by Wang et al.
 - `SpikingGCN/`: folder containing code from the Spiking GCN by Zhu et al.
+- `SMOGONET.pdf`: scientific paper style report on the work done.

 ## USAGE: